 The museum has a lot of concrete and reflective surfaces, so it was full of acoustical challenges.
 One of the solutions was a European product called BASWAphon, which looks like drywall, but is really a sound absorbing material.

 Another challenge was the auditorium, which was designed to host everything from live music and film festivals to banquets and presentations.
 Our audio-visual designers developed a technical system that was flexible enough for the multiple uses, yet user-friendly enough for the museum staff to operate with ease.

 As an independent acoustical consulting firm, our job is to represent the needs of the client throughout the entire project, ensuring that when everything is said and done, they end up with a fantastic sounding and looking space, and by all accounts, the Grand Rapids Art Museumis just that.

-Acoustics By Design was also retained to complete comprehensive Audio and Video design services by the Grand Rapids Art Museum.
+ABD Engineering & Design was also retained to complete comprehensive Audio and Video design services by the Grand Rapids Art Museum.
 We worked closely with GRAM and The Rise Group, the owner’s representative from Chicago, to design a technical system for the Auditorium, Lobby, Board Room, Conference Room, and Children’s Area, that was completely functional and yet easy to use.
 The Lobby sound system was designed to minimize sound propagation to other areas of the museum.
 The result is a state of the art system that can be monitored from any location, including the facility manager’s desk in the administrative wing.